chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

                                     # accounts[a] = 110
 ```

 The two transfers have run, but your balance is 110.
-The other 10 has been lost - a *lost update*.
+The other 10 has been lost - this is called a *lost update*, meaning it's as if the update was never made.

 Also consider what happens if the thread crashes after taking money from `a` but before putting it into `b`?
 The transfer would be applied partially and again we'd lose money.